yanranecon/yanranecon.github.io/_pages/about.md

   - /about.html
 ---

-I am an economics PhD student at the University of North Carolina at Chapel Hill interested in quantitative macroeconomics.
+I am a Lecturer (Assistant Professor) at the University of Queensland, School of Economics.
 My research focuses on the implications of redistributive taxation for inequality and productivity.
-I am also interested in entrepreneurship and firm dynamics.
+I also have a keen interest in studying entrepreneurship and the dynamics of firms.

-I will be joining the University of Queensland School of Economics as a Lecturer (Assistant Professor) in Fall 2023.

 **Contact**: yanran@live.unc.edu